zWolfrost/strindex/README.md

 A command line utility program (with GUI support) that allows you to easily extract, list and patch (replace) the strings embedded in a few filetypes.

-It's useful to change the text of a program without having to recompile it; for example, to translate it into another language.
+It's useful to change the text of a binary file without having to recompile it; for example, to translate it into another language.

 A string can be referenced not only by its pointer / offset, but also by the original string itself to ensure compatibility with different versions of the same program.